On This Page:

 Other, less direct ways people are exposed to air pollutants are:

-- eating food products contaminated by air toxins that have been deposited
+- eating food products contaminated by air toxins that have been deposited where they grow,

 - drinking water contaminated by air pollutants,